 One significant change from classical cryptography is key size.
 Post-quantum algorithms require larger keys:

 While larger, these sizes are manageable for most applications.
+A single ML-DSA-65 signature at 3,293 bytes is still smaller than a typical JPEG thumbnail.
 The increased security against quantum attacks far outweighs the modest increase in bandwidth and storage requirements.

 Migration Strategies